-We followed Abarbanel till Eilat street and then entered Neve Tzedek neighborhood near Neve Tzedek Tower.
+We followed Abarbanel to Eilat Street and entered the Neve Tzedek neighborhood near Neve Tzedek Tower.

 Probably one of the most noticeable houses in Neve Tzedek.
-It is decorated by several dozens of doll figures.
+It is decorated with several dozens of doll figures.

-And our final stop was Old Train Station.
-In most of our visits to this area, we pass through the Old Train Station since it has one of the most important things for tourists.
+And our final stop was HaTachana Compound – Old Train Station.
+On most of our visits to this area, we pass through the Old Train Station since it has one of the most important things for visitors.
 If you thought about restrooms, then you are right. 🙂

 This Tel Aviv Graffiti walk took us almost three hours.
-But it could be easily shortened, as you can skip Neve Tzedek or the American Colony.
-And on the opposite side, you could easily make it a full day visit by including nearby neighborhoods and Jaffa.
+But it could be easily shortened, as you can skip Neve Tzedek or American Colony.
+And on the opposite side, you could easily make it a full-day visit by including nearby neighborhoods and Jaffa.

 Overall, I was impressed.
-I did not expect to see so many graffiti masterpieces and street arts in general.
-Thus, if you have the time, I would recommend paying a visit.
-And if you want to receive explanations during your walk, then join one of the tours.
+I did not expect to see so many graffiti masterpieces and street art.
+Thus, I recommend paying a visit if you have the time.
+And if you want to receive explanations during your walk, join one of the tours.

 Have you ever scouted for Graffiti in Tel Aviv?
 Tell us about your experience in the comments below.